 File your FAFSA to be eligible for other forms of state and federal grants and loans.

 The VCO/BM of the benefit you receive is responsible for verifying your attendance to VA each semester.
 The VCO/BM also maintains records and reporting documentation to VA detailing your major, the number of credits you are enrolled in, the grades earned each term, and your academic standing.

 Your Responsibility- IMPORTANT!

 - Provide all necessary documentation and maintain contact with the VCO/BM regarding enrollment status

 - Notify the VCO/BM immediately if a class is dropped or added or there is a change to your major.

-- Provide the VCO with a copy of your application for VA benefits (first time recipient) or Change of Place of Training /Change of Program application (continuing recipients who are new to Oneonta or have changed majors).
+1. Provide the VCO with a copy of your application for VA benefits (first time recipient) or Change of Place of Training /Change of Program application (continuing recipients who are new to Oneonta or who have changed majors).

-- Print out a copy of what you submit or send a copy electronically to the VCO.
+- Print out a copy of what you submit and send to the VCO or send a copy electronically to the VCO

-- Attend an orientation session and register for courses
+3. Attend a SUNY Oneonta orientation session and register for courses.

 The VCO cannot verify your attendance until all the above paperwork is received AND you are enrolled in courses AND a bill has been generated.

 - Report any change in type of benefit or percentage of benefit eligibility to VCO

 - Register for classes and accept financial responsibility statement on the online bill each semester

 - VCO will verify your attendance to VA